jpdanks/jpdanks.github.io/README.md

-Hola, Welcome to the internal workings of my website.
+Ahoy!
 =======

+Welcome to the internal workings of my website.
 The philosphy of this website is to showcase who I am and what I have done thus far while demonstrating my personal taste.